-The Rheinelbe Sculpture Woods (Rheinelbe Skulpturenwald) is one of Herman Prigann’s most ambitious projects, the transformation of a former coal mine into a sculptural park that invites nature back into previously fallow land.
+The Rheinelbe Sculpture Woods (Skulpturenwald Rheinelbe) in Gelsenkirchen, Germany, is one of Herman Prigann’s most ambitious projects, the transformation of a former coal mine into a sculptural park that invites nature back into previously fallow land.

 The project was realized within the context of the IBA (Internationale Bauausstellung/International Architecture Exhibition) between the years 1996 and 2005.
 It encompasses the re-imagining of an entire terrain, the creation of 15 sculptural objects (some metamorphic, others permanent), as well as the monumental Spiral Hill with Skystairs, one of Europe’s best-known land art pieces.
 It also includes the Large Stone Field at nearby Mont Cenis.